n00b7/More-Ores/README.md

 # More-Ores Dev/News
+More Ores 3.0[1.8.9 Minecraft-Forge] in development!!!(Moreores for mc 1.7.10 will be archived!!)
 More Ores Alpha 2.0 is officialy released to the public!
 Adds More ores and armor and tools and ingots to minecraft(Warning in Alpha)
 Please test
 NOTE: i do not archive old versions unless new version is for different minecraft!